P 6-class torpedo boat: Service history

 The first P 6 torpedo boat was delivered in 1949, and construction was carried out by three shipyards, building a total of around 420 boats.
 The ships were well-liked by their crews, and a large amount of them were exported to allied nations.
 Most of the ships were retired by the 1980s.
 Some were converted to passenger or transport ships.

 In 1953, the People's Republic of China bought 39 P 6 torpedo boats from the Soviet Union and the plans to build their own.
 The Soviets provided assistance to start local production, where it is known as the Type 02 torpedo boat, and a total of 63–80 boats were built.
 Some of the ships were built with steel hulls instead of wooden ones as there was difficulty finding suitable wood.
 The ships participated in actions against the Republic of China Navy, and were all retired by the 1990s.

 Egypt acquired about 46 units from 1956-1970.
-They saw action against Israel in the Six-Day War, including an action where the Israeli destroyer Eliat and accompanying torpedo boats sank two P 6 boats.
+They saw action against Israel in the Six-Day War, including an action where the Israeli destroyer Eilat and accompanying torpedo boats sank two P 6 boats.